magicmq/pyspigot-documentation/globalvariables.md

 - The global variables system allows for cross-script sharing of variables.
 - The global variables system is accessed just like any of PySpigot's managers.
 - Basic usage involves the `set`, `get`, and `remove` functions.
+- The names of global variables are unique.
+If a new variable is inserted with the same name as an existing variable, the old value will be lost.
 - The values of variables stored in the global variables system are updated automatically, and changes are automatically visible to scripts accessing them without needing to call the `set` function over again.
 - Global variables should be removed when scripts finish using them in order to avoid memory leaks.
 - The global variables system uses a Java HashMap, and this underlying HashMap can be accessed with the `getHashMap` function.